logto-io/rfcs/draft/0004-user-sign-in-experience.md

    - **accountId**: NULL.
 No user account is created yet.
    - **interactionEvent**: OPTIONAL.
 The interaction event may or may not be specified.
    - **verificationRecords**: OPTIONAL.
 Verification records may be created but not verified yet.
    - **profile**: NULL.
-The user can not provide profile data before they are identified and verified.
+The user can not provide profile data until they are identified and verified.

 2. Identified: The user has at least one necessary identifier provided that can uniquely identify the user.

    The user will be created in the user database once a verified identifier is provided.

    - **accountId**: REQUIRED.
 The new userId of the user for the current interaction.
    - **interactionEvent**: REQUIRED.
-Register interaction event has been specified.
+The `Register` interaction event has been specified.
    - **verificationRecords**: OPTIONAL.
      - REQUIRED if the user has provided a verified identifier.
 The identifier verification records are created and verified.
      - NULL if username is used as the identifier.
    - **profile**: REQUIRED.
 The user have provided the necessary sign-up identifier.

-3. Verified: A `Identified` register interaction status is also `Verified` as the new user does not have any existing MFA settings.
+3. Verified: An `Identified` registration interaction is also considered `Verified` since the new user does not have any existing MFA settings.

 4. ProfileFulfilled: The user has provided all the necessary profile data and MFA settings during the interaction.

    - **accountId**: REQUIRED.
 The new userId of the user for the current interaction.
    - **interactionEvent**: REQUIRED.
-Register interaction event has been specified.
+The `Register` interaction event has been specified.
    - **verificationRecords**: OPTIONAL.
      - REQUIRED if the user has provided a verified identifier.
 The identifier verification records are created and verified.
      - REQUIRED Any newly added MFA settings in the profile have corresponding verification records created and verified.